 - If you are after an island hopping from Pula, Zadar, Sibenik, Split or Dubrovnik.

 Note: The ferry is not always the best option to visit the islands.
-Consider taking a bus that will take you from A to B without getting out in the port to get on the ferry.
+Consider taking a bus that will take you from A to B without getting out of the port to get on the ferry.
 Buses, of course, to reach the islands embark on ferries, but your fare includes ferry crossing too.

 Pro & Con